stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 #.
 Turn on the system: press the power button on the PCB shield.
 #.
 Calibrate: Press and hold the button on the C610 motor controller until the motor starts moving and release.
 #.
 Wait until the C610 motor controller restarts.
 #.
-Set ID: Press the button on the C610 controller, then a little while later (half second) press the button again.
+Set ID: Click the button on the C610 controller, then a little while later (half second or so) press the button again.
 The light should flash green.
 #.
-The light should now flash once every 5 seconds or so.
+The light should now flash once every 2 seconds or so.
 The number of blinks indicates which ID it is.
-For example two blinks every 5 seconds indicates ID=2.
+For example two blinks every 2 seconds indicates ID=2.

 .. raw:: html